- What Is a Calcutta in Golf?

-In simplest terms, a golf Calcutta works like this:
+In the simplest terms, a Calcutta in golf works like this:

 - Golfers bid, auction-style, on the golfer or team they think will win the tournament.
-Usually you can bid on yourself and your team.
+Usually, you can bid on yourself and your own team.

 - The highest bid will win the team/golfer.

 - Funds raised through the “auction” goes into the pool.

 - The owners of the tournament winner(s) receive a predetermined payout from the auction pool.

 Basically, if you choose the best golfers, and they win… then you win.

 Because the exact Calcutta golf rules vary between tournaments, gambling software applications frequently determine odds and payouts.
 Payouts at a member-guest tournament are most commonly paid to the first and second-placed team owners.
 Other options are for 3-place and or the 5-place payout system.

 Related Article: Golf Terms Explained – A Complete A to Z Common Terms and Sayings